liuhong1happy/react-raphael/README.md

 	- height `number` height of the image
 - Path `Extends Element & Creates a path element by given path data string`
     - d `string` path string in SVG format
+- Print `Extends Element & Creates set of shapes to represent given font at given position with given size`
+    - x `number` x position of the text
+    - y `number` y position of the text
+    - text `string` text to print
+    - font-family `string` family of font object
+    - font-weight `string` weight of font object
+    - font-style `string` style of font object
+    - font-stretch `string` stretch of font object
+    - font-size `number` size of the font, default is 16
+    - origin `string` could be "baseline" or "middle", default is "middle"
+    - letter-spacing `number` number in range -1..1, default is 0
 - Rect `Extends Element & Draws a circle`
     - x `number` x coordinate of the top left corner
     - y `number` y coordinate of the top left corner